 - Requires Good Credit: Personal loans are not secured by another asset, so you will have to have good credit to be approved with a decent interest rate.

 - Higher Interest Rates: Interest rates for personal loans tend to be higher than those that are backed by collateral because they present more risk to the lender.
 To compensate for this added risk, the lender will charge you more in interest to hedge any losses in the event you default.
+This means higher fixed monthly payments for the duration of the loan terms.

 - Origination Fees: Lenders typically charge what is called an origination fee to cover the costs of processing the application and underwriting the loan, which will be added to the total amount that you owe.